Competing Models – Competition is open to two types of cars (1) OSP Street Stocks and (2) Southern Outlaw Super Street Stocks

 1. OSP STREET STOCKS

-- Competition is open to any rear wheel driven American made sedan automobiles with a minimum factory wheelbase of 108”.
+a.
+Competition is open to any rear wheel driven American made sedan automobiles with a minimum factory wheelbase of 108”.
 Camaros, Firebirds and Mustangs will be allowed to compete, but no other sports cars are legal for competition.
 Any car with a factory wheelbase of less than 110” must have make and model approved by the chief steward prior to competition.

-- Bodies: Only stock metal bodies or aftermarket bodies listed in this section allowed.
+b.
+Bodies: Only stock metal bodies or aftermarket bodies listed in this section allowed.
 Bodies are to retain stock appearance.
 Body mounting grommets may be removed.
 Front fender wells may be removed.
 Rear window panels may be removed.
 Support braces may be removed from the hood.
 A hole may be cut in the hood for breather.
 Original grill may be removed but screen wire or expanded metal must be installed to retain stock appearance.
 A dash panel may be installed for gauges.

 1. Front firewall holes must be covered with sheet metal (no aluminum).
 Fuel cells are required, refer to safety rules for explanation.
 Sheet metal must be installed between the tank and track (no aluminum).
 Fuel cell cannot hang any lower than the frame rails.
 Rear floorboard and firewall may be removed but remaining floorboards and firewall must cover the driver area and be constructed to provide maximum protection.